 2. Fewer stockouts and dead stock

-Stockouts (not having enough items in stock to fulfill order) can cause customers to look elsewhere and can also lead to negative reviews that can impact your online brand’s reputation.
+Stockouts (not having enough items in stock to fulfil order) can cause customers to look elsewhere and can also lead to negative reviews that can impact your online brand’s reputation.

 On the other hand, overstocking (known as dead stock) leaves business owners with an inventory surplus that will not deliver a return on investment, let alone a profit.

-An optimized warehouse receiving process will help prevent both issues, and issues with inventory receiving can be caught early on—such as the supplier not delivering the quantity ordered.
+An optimised warehouse receiving process will help prevent both issues, and issues with inventory receiving can be caught early on—such as the supplier not delivering the quantity ordered.

 3. Efficient inventory storage

 Optimising your warehouse receiving process can also strengthen your inventory storage system by making sure inventory is being stored in the most efficient, cost-effective way possible.

 Using a WMS, once the inventory is scanned when received, staff can retrieve instructions on how to unpack and store the inventory, as well as how to pick, pack, and ship items once sold.

 How to optimise your warehouse receiving

 There are several ways to optimise the warehouse receiving procedure.
 To help you get started, here are some best practices that you can implement–whether you manage your own warehouse or partner with a 3PL like ShipBob.